Want to learn how to travel the world inexpensively through work exchanges?

 K: My best piece of advice is to go for it!
 My first teaching traveling experience was when I was 23 and had only briefly been outside of the United States.
 I felt the urge to travel, but I didn’t know where to even begin.
 I eventually found a program teaching English for the summer at a small school in Madrid.

 I was going alone, and I was excited but also really scared.
 It ended up being one of the most meaningful experiences of my life, and it showed me that travel could be part of my career.
-(Fitness note: To keep exercise up while traveling, online on-demand workouts can be great!)
+(Fitness note: To keep exercise up while traveling, online on-demand workouts can be great!
+Here’s a giant round-up of Beachbody reviews for one of the most popular and affordable platforms.)

 As for advice: Start by doing your research.
 Look for work exchanges using sites like helpx.net or the Worldwide Organization of Organic Farms (WOOF).
 If you are a native English speaker, private English lessons are an option and sites like lingobongo.com are a good place to start looking, in addition to more formal TESOL placements through various companies and organizations.